itzzjb/Docker-Beginner/README.md

 > [!TIP]
 > Refer to the Flask-App-Deployment folder.

-### Build a image from a Dockerfile and push it into dockerhub
+### Build a image from a Dockerfile and push it into docker hub

 First we are going to build the image from the `Dockerfile`

 `-t` : Username of the docker hub

-:0.0.1.RELEASE : This is to indicate the version of the image (You can use latest or just ignore the version aswell)
+:0.0.1.RELEASE : This is to indicate the version of the image (You can use latest or just ignore the version as well)

 >[!CAUTION]
 > Remember to add the . at the end.
 That indicated that the image is build according to the Dockerfile in the current directory.
-(In docker we do not refer to current directoty as ./ it is only .)
+(In docker we do not refer to current directory as ./ it is only .)

 ```sh
 docker build -t itzzjb/hey-python-flask:0.0.1.RELEASE .